Starting GLP-1 Medications After 50: A Houston Patient Guide

 Considering a GLP-1 medication like semaglutide or tirzepatide after 50?
 Houston-area patients have unique options, costs, and clinical considerations to weigh before starting.

-Reviewed for accuracy against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
-See our editorial standards.
+Medically reviewed against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
+Meet our editorial team · See our standards.

-GLP-1 medications like Wegovy, Ozempic, Mounjaro, and Zepbound work well after 50 — but the clinical picture is more complicated than it is for younger patients.
+GLP-1 medications like Wegovy, Ozempic, Mounjaro, and Zepbound work well after 50, but the clinical picture is more complicated than it is for younger patients.
 Cardiovascular history, bone density, existing prescriptions, and age-related metabolic shifts all factor into whether semaglutide or tirzepatide is the right starting point for a Houston patient in this age group.
 Most physicians supervising weight loss after 50 will also want a closer look at muscle mass preservation, since both medications can accelerate loss of lean tissue if patients aren't managing protein intake and resistance training.
-Texas insurance coverage adds another layer — Medicare still doesn't cover Wegovy or Zepbound for weight loss, which pushes many older Houston patients toward compounded options or cash-pay clinics in Katy, Sugar Land, The Woodlands, Pearland, and Cypress.
+Texas insurance coverage adds another layer, Medicare still doesn't cover Wegovy or Zepbound for weight loss, which pushes many older Houston patients toward compounded options or cash-pay clinics in Katy, Sugar Land, The Woodlands, Pearland, and Cypress.
 This article covers what to expect medically, how to vet a clinic, and how to keep costs manageable as an older adult starting GLP-1 therapy.

 1What Are GLP-1 Medications and How Do They Work?

-GLP-1 stands for glucagon-like peptide-1, a naturally occurring hormone your gut releases after eating.
-It signals your brain to feel full, slows gastric emptying, and prompts the pancreas to release insulin in response to blood sugar.
-FDA-approved GLP-1 receptor agonists mimic this hormone at much higher concentrations than your body produces naturally.
-The two most prescribed agents for weight management in Houston clinics today are semaglutide (Wegovy, Ozempic) and tirzepatide (Zepbound, Mounjaro).
-Tirzepatide is technically a dual GIP/GLP-1 agonist - it activates both the GLP-1 and glucose-dependent insulinotropic polypeptide (GIP) receptors, which may contribute to its stronger efficacy profile.
 Both medications are administered as once-weekly subcutaneous injections and are started at low doses, then titrated upward over several weeks to minimize gastrointestinal side effects.
 For patients over 50, this slow titration is especially important, as the body may need more time to adjust.
 Houston-area physicians typically supervise this process closely, adjusting schedules based on individual tolerance.

 2What the Clinical Trials Say: STEP and SURMOUNT Data for Adults Over 50